Garlic Mustard

 Mechanical

-- Make sure you remove at least the upper half of the roots in order to stop buds at the root crown from sending up new flower stalks.
+• Make sure you remove at least the upper half of the roots to stop buds at the root crown from sending up new flower stalks.

-- Alternatively, Garlic Mustard can also be mowed to the ground before it flowers, but remember to revisit the site to control for re-sprouting.
+• Alternatively, Garlic Mustard can also be mowed to the ground before it flowers, but this method will only suppress the plant in the short-term, so remember to revisit the site to control for re-growth.
+Treatments may need to occur repeatedly until the seed bank is depleted.

 Chemical